Data model

 deleted_at timestamp Date of deletion

-Exporting the data model references operations related to a task.
-In the application.
+The data model export lists operations linked to a task.

-An operation can be attached to a task from the operations object.
+In the app, an operation can be linked to a task from the object "operation".

 Actors